defi-wonderland/web/OPTIMIZE_IMAGES.md

 - ✅ Creates backups before modifying each image
 - ✅ Automatically restores if there are errors
-- ✅ Doesn't modify files smaller than 500KB
+- ✅ Doesn't modify files smaller than the configured threshold
+- ✅ Only keeps optimized versions if they result in smaller file size
 - ✅ Only processes PNG and JPG

 ## 💡 Tips